 ‘82 Jim JOHNSEN was appointed to serve as the 14th president of the University of Alaska in 2015.
 His most recent experience includes service as an executive with Alaska Communications and previously with Doyon, Limited.
 President Johnsen also served the University of Alaska from 1996–2008 in several executive roles including vice president of administration and chief of staff.

-’88 Erik TRUMP, a professor of political science, won the Franc A. Landee Teaching Excellence Award at Saginaw Valley State University.
+’88 Erik DRUMPF, a professor of political science, won the Franc A. Landee Teaching Excellence Award at Saginaw Valley State University.
 He is married to a fellow Banana Slug, Jesse DONAHUE (’89).

 ’72 Tobeylynn BIRCH retired in January after almost 40 years in librarianship at Loyola Marymount University, where she was associate dean of the William H. Hannon Library.
 She is enjoying the time to get back into knitting and other crafts, to putter around the house, and especially to play with her first grandson, born in February.